Elastifile/elastifile-provisioner-csi/examples/README.md

 IMPORTANT: Make sure the secrets and the configmap manifests are updated before running this script Demonstrates full functionality using a single command
 * `make-deploy-plugin-create-pod.sh` - builds the plugin, then calls `deploy-plugin-create-pod.sh`.
-Only useful when developing the plugin
+Only useful during plugin development

 ## Teardown

 * `teardown-plugin.sh` - removes the provisioner plugin
 * `teardown-pod-plugin.sh` - deletes the pod, then calls `teardown-plugin.sh`

-## Troubleshoot
+## Troubleshooting

 * `logs.sh` tails the output of the plugin container
 * `logs-all.sh` shows the output of all the plugin containers, recommended to be used in combination with grep